-If you studied French, German or Spanish in high school you must take the Language Placement Exam in that language.
-If you have studied Latin in high school you may take the Online Latin Placement Test.
-Your course placement will be sent to you and your Faculty Preceptor.
-If you wish to take a language other than French, German, or Spanish, and have previously studied that language, contact the department for placement information.
+If you studied French, German or Spanish in high school you should take the online Language Placement Exam in that language.
+Your course placement will be sent to you (in your Creighton email) and your faculty preceptor.
+If you have studied Arabic, Chinese, Greek, Italian, Japanese, or Latin please reference the language placement page for contact information for the faculty contact who will assist in determining at what level you should begin.
 If you have never studied a language but wish to study it at Creighton, please register for the 111 course in that language.

 Where do I find out about my AP/IB scores and credit at Creighton?

 Creighton receives the AP/IB scores in mid-July.
 They will be evaluated and the courses which you will receive credit for will be determined.
 You will then be notified of the Creighton courses for which you will receive credit.
 If you know your score, find out which credits you will be awarded at Advanced Placement.
 Please do not register for a class if you expect to receive AP/IB credit for that class.

 What if I have credit from another college?